SridharCR/Breast-Cancer-Predictor/README.md

 # Prediction of Cancer
 The breast cancer is becoming a serious issue between the women.
 One woman will die of breast cancer every 13 minutes.
+The diagnosis of the breast cancer is a complex task and takes time for the doctor to chack and analyze the lab results.
+Here we predict the breast cancer on its initial stages, with the lab results.
+This repo can be categorized to be
+- Research
+     It comprises of analyzing the data with various methodologies and applying different algorithms to improve the efficieny of the requirement.
+- Web Application
+     Based on the research, the web application is created.
 ## Getting Started
 Clone this repository and get started
 ```sh